 CE 211 ENGINEERING SURVEYING LAB (0-3-1)(F/S).
 Lab work and demonstrations in surveying.
 COREQ: CE 210.

 CE 280 CIVIL ENGINEERING CASE STUDIES (2-0-2)(F/S).
 Review of projects, historical and ongoing, from various aspects of Civil Engineering.
-PREREQ: ENGR 120 or ENGR 130 and sophomore standing.
+PREREQ: ENGR 120 or ENGR 130.

 CE 284 CIVIL ENGINEERING COMPUTATIONAL METHODS (2-0-2)(F/S).
 Introduction to programming and computational methods in civil engineering.
 PREREQ: ENGR 120 or ENGR 130.